gosukiwi/writings/javascript-new-keyword-and-closures/javascript-new-keyword-and-closures.md

 And that's it!
 There are a lot of related topics, like inheritance, and the *this* keyword, but for now I think this is enough.
 I hope it helped!

+Want to know more about closures?
+[This is a good starting point!](http://docs.webplatform.org/wiki/tutorials/closures)

 ## NOTE: About scopes
 Scopes in Javascript are very easy, in the example shown, the var _name_ and _methods_ are scoped inside the myObj function, so anything from outside can't